J-Ramalho/industRial/docs/6_models.md

 </div>

 A deep structural change has happened in R since the `{tidyverse}`.
 The original S and R creators had developed a language where matrices, vectors, lists and dataframes had equivalent importance.
 The output of a function was often a list with a specific *S3* class comprising other vectors and data.frames inside.
 This allowed to use in a transparent way generic functions such as `summary()` to produce tailor made outputs because a method was working underneath.
 We've just seen an example of this with the `lm()` summary in the beginning of this case.
-For the `plot()` function there are more than a hundred different automatic plots as seens with `apropos("plot")`.
+For the `plot()` function there are more than a hundred different automatic plots as seen with `apropos("plot")`.
 This is a very important difference as in the `{tidyverse}` we add layers to obtain the required plot.
 On the data side since `{tidyverse}` has been introduced we've seen an increasing importance of the dataframe, now replaced by the `tibble`.
-The `agument()` does exactly this, extracts the coefficients, residuals and other data from the model and stores it in a `tibble` format.
+The `augment()` does exactly this, extracts the coefficients, residuals and other data from the model and stores it in a `tibble` format.
 This has the advantage of making it easier to integrate these functions with the other `{tidyverse}` functions and pipelines while still allowing to keep the methods approach.
-An interesting reading on this co-existance is available under [tideness-modeling](https://www.tmwr.org/base-r.html#tidiness-modeling)
+An interesting reading on this co-existence is available under [tideness-modeling](https://www.tmwr.org/base-r.html#tidiness-modeling)

 ### Timeseries plot {#residuals_timeseries}